Last updated 24th June 2021

-Please note this list is non-exhaustive and there may be circumstances where we reasonably need to share your personal data with other organisations in order to provide our services as effectively as we can, as described in this Privacy Statement, as required under applicable law, or otherwise with your consent.
+Please note this list is non-exhaustive and there may be circumstances where we reasonably need to share your personal data with other organisations in order to provide our services as effectively as we can, as described in this Privacy Statement or as required under applicable law or otherwise with your consent.

 5. Where we do we process your personal data?

 5.1 Some of our service providers may store or otherwise process personal data outside the UK.
-Where this is the case, we will ensure that your personal data will only be transferred either to countries that have been as providing adequate protection, or to a third party where there is a legal transfer mechanism in place to protect your personal data, e.g. Standard Contractual Clauses.
+Where this is the case, we will ensure that your personal data will only be transferred either to countries that have been identified as providing adequate protection, or to a third party where there is a legal transfer mechanism in place to protect your personal data, for example where the service provider has entered into Standard Contractual Clauses.

 6. What security measures are in place to protect your personal data?

 6.1 We have put in place appropriate technical and organisational security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 Please see the Security Statement for further information.